Heinie Manush: Detroit Tigers

 In 1926, Manush took over from Ty Cobb as the Tigers' starting center fielder, a position held by Cobb for 20 years.
-Manush had the best season of his career, compiling a .378 batting average to win the American League batting title.
+Manush had the best season of his career up to then, compiling a .378 batting average to win the American League batting title.
 He also ranked among the league's leaders with a .986 on-base plus slugging rating (second behind Babe Ruth) and a .564 slugging percentage (third behind Ruth and Al Simmons).

 Manush trailed Babe Ruth for the batting championship going into the last day of the 1926 season.
 On the final day, September 26, the Tigers played a doubleheader, and Manush overtook Ruth by garnering six hits in nine at bats.
 By taking the batting crown, Manush also denied Ruth the Triple Crown.
 In a 1964 interview, Manush cited his beating Ruth on the last day of the 1926 season as one of two events in his career (the other was playing in the 1933 World Series) that most stood out for him.

 Manush's improvement in 1926 was credited to the mentoring of teammate Harry Heilmann, who won American League batting crowns in 1921, 1923, 1925 and 1927.
 After Manush slumped in 1925, Heilmann, who had a talent for placing his hits, "took Manush in tow and taught him some tricks."
 After Heilmann's lessons, Manush developed a talent for dropping hits over second base between the left and center fielders.

 In 1927, Manush continued as the Tigers' starting center fielder, appearing in 146 games at the position, but his batting average dropped by 80 points from .378 to .298.
 He did still rank among the American League leaders, however, with 18 triples (second), 101 runs scored (seventh), 177 hits (tenth), 55 extra base hits (tenth), and 262 total bases (tenth).
 He also rated among the league's leading center fielders with a .971 fielding percentage (second) and 356 putouts (third).